-I began visiting home shows professionally in 1988, delivering how-to seminars and looking for worthwhile things to tell Canadian readers about.
+I began offering seminars at home shows professionally in 1988, delivering how-to information to audiences and looking for worthwhile new products to tell people about.
 Long experience has left me immune to being impressed by the latest “revolutionary” new products or building methods unless they really are terrific.
-That’s why the work of a log builder named Matt Davidson caught my eye in November 2012.
-Canada is blessed with many outstanding log builders, but I’ve never seen anything that matches what Matt builds on his construction yard in rural Ontario.
-He really does take my breath away.
+That’s why the work of a log builder named Matt Davidson caught my eye back in 2012.
+The country where I live, Canada, is blessed with many outstanding log builders, but I’ve never seen anything that matches what Matt builds on his construction yard in rural Ontario.
+His work really does take my breath away, and that says something.

 Matt had the good fortune of growing up with a dad who was not only supportive, but a skilled carpenter himself.
 This exposed Matt to a wide range of construction experiences early on, eventually leading him to train as a cabinetmaker.
 He met his wife-to-be, Alison, in that same training program, and they eventually fell in love – both with each other and with log building.